Landfills in Alberta

 The Alberta Landfill Gas Working Group developed a guidance document to assist landfills in Alberta to quantify gas emissions through modelling

-This landfill specified gas emission quantification guidance document will be recognized by Alberta Environment and Parks as the standardized method for landfill specified gas quantification until such time when standardized field quantification methods are approved in the future.
+This landfill specified gas emission quantification guidance document will be recognized by the Alberta government as the standardized method for landfill specified gas quantification until such time when standardized field quantification methods are approved in the future.

 Landfills owners and operators should consult the following guidance document and supporting worksheets to quantify greenhouse gas emissions from their landfill operations.